sairakshith2004/RAG-CHATBOT-PDF/README.md

 # AI-Powered PDF Chat Assistant

 This project is an AI-powered chatbot that allows you to upload PDF documents and ask questions about their content.
-It uses Google Gemini (via LangChain) for question answering and FAISS for efficient document retrieval.
+It leverages Google Gemini (via LangChain) for question answering and FAISS for efficient document retrieval, all within a user-friendly Streamlit interface.

 ## Features